Drone Roof Inspections: Best Drones and Software

 Roof inspection prices can vary greatly, with some roofers offering a basic inspection for free (typically as a lead magnet to sell new roofs) to companies charging thousands for a high resolution thermal inspection for commercial buildings.

-Most companies charge a square foot inspection price, with smaller residential homes going for $0.05/sqft to $0.10/sqft for larger or more difficult to access properties.
+Most companies charge a square foot roof inspection price, with smaller residential homes going for $0.05/sqft to $0.10/sqft for larger or more difficult to access properties.